GCSEComputer Science

 Exam Questions

-Describe and explain how binary is used in computers.
+Describe and explain how binary numbers are used in computers.
 [6 marks]

 6 marks